Brown University School of Engineering: History

-In 2010, the university elevated its Division of Engineering to its current status as the Brown University School of Engineering, making it the only undergraduate department at Brown with such status.
+In 2010, the university established the Brown University School of Engineering based on the original Division of Engineering.
 In July 2011, Lawrence Larson became the school's inaugural Dean.
 Prior to his appointment, Larson served as the chair of the Electrical and Computer Engineering Department at the Jacobs School of Engineering at the University of California, San Diego.

 Between 2014 and 2017, the school undertook a major expansion of its facilities, designing and constructing a new Engineering Research Center.

 Undergraduate education

 The Brown University School of Engineering offers ABET-accredited engineering concentrations in biomedical, chemical, computer, electrical, environmental engineering, materials, and mechanical engineering (Sc.B.).
 Also offered are programs in design engineering and engineering-physics.
 In addition, the Brown School of Engineering offers a bachelor of arts degree in engineering.

 Master's and Ph.D. programs

 The Brown University School of Engineering offers master's degree programs in biomedical engineering, chemical engineering, data-enabled computational engineering and science, electrical and computer engineering, environmental engineering, innovation management and entrepreneurship, materials science and engineering, mechanical engineering and applied mechanics, sustainable energy, and technology leadership.

 In 2020, the school partnered with the Rhode Island School of Design's Division of Architecture and Design to launch a new joint Master of Arts in Design Engineering (MADE) program.
 The program is designed as an 11-month residential program and began in the summer of 2021.

 The Brown University School of Engineering offers Ph.D. programs in biomedical engineering, chemical and environmental engineering, electrical and computer engineering, fluids and thermal sciences, materials science and engineering, and mechanics of solids and structures.